raxter/raxters-code-samples/README.md

 And there is of course my [portfolio](https://raxterbaxter.com/portfolio/) to demonstarate that I've indeed produced a significant amount of release-worthy code as a developer and lead.\
 Or my [gameplay portfolio](https://raxterbaxter.com/portfolio/gameplay/) to demonstrate more complex systems.

-Many of the examples included are loosley based off of ideas and concepts that have been used in actual titles (albeit, simplified here for demonstration purposes).
+Many of the examples included are loosley based off of ideas and concepts that have been used in actual titles, albeit generalized and simplified here for demonstration purposes.

-Unless otherwise stated, all code herein is bespoke and my own.
+With the exception of the external plugins listed at the end, all code herein is bespoke and my own.

 Multiscene-Area based Scene Streaming
 ===